agharghar/agharghar.github.io/_posts/2025-03-8-Kerberos-in-the-land-of-active-directory.md

  Imagine you’re at a birthday party, and there’s a huge pile of delicious **Cupcakes**.
 But you can’t just take one—you need a special **ticket** 🎟️ from the party host to prove you’re allowed to get a Cupcake.

  - You go to the party host and say, "Hey, it’s me!
 Can I have a ticket to prove I am invited"?
- - The host checks if you're invited and gives you a special pass.
+ - The host checks if you're invited and gives you an invitation pass.
- - Now, you take your special pass and go to the host assistant.
+ - Now, you take your invitation pass and go to the host assistant.
- - You say, "Here’s my invitation pass.
-Can I get a cupcake ticket"?
+ - You say, "Here’s my invitation Ticket.
+Can I get a Cupcake ticket"?
- - The assistant gives you a cupcake ticket.
+ - The assistant gives you a Cupcake ticket.
- - You show this ticket to the cupcake table (the service you want to access).
+ - You show this ticket to the Cupcake table (the service you want to access).
- - The cupcake table checks your ticket and says, "Yep!
-You’re allowed to take a cupcake!"
+ - The cupcake table checks your Cupcake ticket and says, "Yep!
+You’re allowed to take a Cupcake!"
- - You finally get your cupcake!
+ - You finally get your Cupcake!

 ![Kerberos Protocol - Non Technical]({{site.baseurl}}/assets/images/Kerberos/Kerberos cupcake.png)
 *Kerberos Protocol - Non Technical*

-Now let's say you enjoyed your Cupcake and want another **Cupcake** along with some **Ice cream** (I know you like sweets).
+Now let's say you enjoyed your Cupcake and want another **Cupcake** along with some **Ice Cream**.

 Since you already have a **Cupcake Ticket** from before, you don’t need to request it again.
-However, you still need to ask for a new **Ice Cream Ticket** to access the ice cream.
+However, you still need to ask for an **Ice Cream Ticket** to get the ice cream.

 These are the steps that you need to do in order to have the **Cupcake** and the **Ice Cream**.